 Stay vigilant about your surroundings inside and outside of your vehicle.
 Keep your eye on the weather conditions outside to see if the weather worsens or betters.
-Make sure you’re conscience of the carbon monoxide levels.
-If you’ve been prudent there should be a carbon monoxide detector kit in your winter survival kit, which will warn you when carbon monoxide levels are dangerous.
-If you don’t have a carbon monoxide detector, be aware of the symptoms of carbon monoxide poisoning: headache, shortness of breath, fatigue, dizziness, nausea and/or chest pains and find ways to open the window or door for brief bursts of fresh air.
+Make sure you’re conscious of the carbon monoxide levels.
+If you’ve been prudent, there should be a carbon monoxide detector kit in your winter survival kit, which will warn you when carbon monoxide levels are dangerous.
+If you don’t have a carbon monoxide detector, be aware of the symptoms of carbon monoxide poisoning: headache, shortness of breath, fatigue, dizziness, nausea, and/or chest pains, and find ways to open the window or door for brief bursts of fresh air.

 Can you think of any other tips?
 Comment below.
 Remember to check the weather before a trip of any length to avoid driving during hazardous conditions.